Common Sense I-9 Compliance and What to do When ICE Comes Knocking

 Worksite enforcement is already double.
 ICE pledges a 400% increase in I-9 enforcement.

-I-9 is a two page form with a 65-page government instruction manual.
+I-9 is a two-page form with a 65-page government instruction manual.

 Always use the latest I-9 version (downloaded from the internet)

 Treat everybody the same – no discrimination.
-10 Steps to Avoid Discrimination PDF document from US Department of Justice

-Document copies and storage: you must keep these forms and document copies either three years after the date of hire, or one year after the date of employment is terminated, whichever is later? (watch the video for an explaination of this policy)
+Document copies and storage: you must keep these forms and document copies either three years after the date of hire, or one year after the date of employment is terminated, whichever is later? (watch the video for an explanation of this policy)

 Suggested filing system for I-9 and other documents: Mr. Zeller explains the file system in more detail on the webinar, be sure to watch.